YBatyushkova/FOR_labs/README.md

 # FOR_labs

-Politecnico di Milano, Foundations of Operational Research, 2022: labs and exercises
+Politecnico di Milano, Foundations of Operations Research, 2022: labs and exercises